byondnabove-commits/freelo/apps/docs/architecture/auth.md

 * localStorage
 * sessionStorage

-as the source of truth for authentication.
+as the source of truth for:

+* Authentication
+* Onboarding
+* Subscription status
+* Organization membership

 ---